- Published on

 - Fewer advanced features compared to Lens

-Portainer started as a Docker management UI but has evolved to support Kubernetes with robust features.
-It's particularly useful for teams managing both Docker and Kubernetes environments.
+Portainer started as a Docker management UI but has grown to support Kubernetes with solid features.
+It's useful for teams managing both Docker and Kubernetes environments.

 Key Features: